LeahBorns/LeahBorns.github.io/README.md

 ![Connect Screenshot](https://github.com/LeahBorns/leah-portfolio/blob/master/images/portfolio-connect.png)

 ## Introduction
-My portfolio that includes an about me section, links my three pieces; Upbeat Atlas, Sustain, and Commute Calculator, and a contact section.
+This is my portfolio which includes an about me section, links to my most recent pieces; Upbeat Atlas, Sustain, and Commute Calculator, and a contact section.

 ## Use Case